Shorku/rhnet/README.md

   --data_dir DATA_DIR   Directory with the dataset
   --data_csv DATA_CSV   CSV file with experimental part of the dataset relative
                         to data_dir
+  --to_pred_csv TO_PRED_CSV
+                        CSV file with intended for prediction parameters ranges
   --api {builtin,custom}
                         Whether to use Keras builtin or custom training loop --store_density {ram,file,cache}